 A Caveman knows that vitamins and whatever the body needs should come from fresh produce, it should come from nature, not from that which companies say he/she should take to feel better and perform better.
 A Caveman listens to his body, the signs it uses to communicate bad sleep, bad recovery, bad nutrition, bad mentality and so on.

-A Caveman creates physical and mental challenges on a regular basis for the rest of his/her lifetime and knows that old age will set in the moment he/she stops challenging, laziness will take over, deterioration will happen.
-A Caveman creates challenges that he/she doesn’t always like at first, but loves afterwards.
+A Caveman creates physical and mental challenges on a regular basis for the rest of his/her lifetime and knows that old age will set in at the moment he/she stops challenging, laziness will take over, deterioration will happen.
+A Caveman creates challenges that he/she doesn’t always like at first, but loves afterward.